isce-framework/isce3/docs/buildinstall.md

 ninja install
 ```

-After installing, make sure to run the unit tests to check that ISCE3 is behaving as expected:
+After installing, make sure to run the unit tests to check that ISCE3
+is behaving as expected:

 ```bash
 ctest --output-on-failure
 ```

+!!! tip
-If many of these unit tests are failing, it is a good indicator that some python package is missing from your environment, or something has been configured incorrectly.
+    If many of these unit tests are failing, it is a good indicator that some
+    python package is missing from your environment, or something has been
+    configured incorrectly.

-Once ISCE3 is installed and passing unit tests, making it available for import is more difficult than when using scikit-build-core.
+Once ISCE3 is installed and passing unit tests, making it available for import
+is more difficult than when using scikit-build-core.
-You will need to add the built Python packages / extensions to your PYTHONPATH, and also add the ISCE3 C++ library to your library loader path.
+You will need to add the built Python packages / extensions to your PYTHONPATH,
+and also add the ISCE3 C++ library to your library loader path.

 Linux:
 ```bash